Jump To the Part You Need

 Waste, and how one chooses to handle it, affects the world’s environment.
 The environment is everything around including the air, water, land, plants, and everything man-made.
 That is why is it important to reduce, reuse, and recycle products such as plastics and rubbers.
 Proper disposal and waste management are just simple ways to protect the planet from dying.
 Not only does it help the world today, but it would also help the future generations.

 Are Plastic Products Safe?

-Plastic is present in almost every product being sold, from Ziplock bags to coffee cups, and to microbeads in cosmetic products.
+Plastic is present in almost every product being sold, from Ziplock bags to coffee cups, and to microbeads in cosmetic products coming from many different plastic factories.
 It is a mixture of both high polymer (synthetic resin) and auxiliary materials such as fillers, plasticizers, lubricants, stabilizers, coloring agents, and etc. that is why custom plastic product safety has come into the attention of the general public.

 In 1988, the Society of the Plastics Industry (SPI) established an organized system which uses SPI codes on each plastic product.
 From there, consumers would then be able to determine the type of plastic and how harmful it can be; whether the plastic product can be recycled, how many times it can be reused and if it’s even recyclable at all.

 Global companies such as UL dedicate themselves to serving customers and stakeholders to ensure responsible design, production, marketing and purchase of the goods.
 They provide the complete view of how products function within a given system, particularly plastics.
 On the other hand, the BPF ensures product safety and monitors it.

 The Committee focuses on the key issues surrounding;

 - Custom plastics in contact with foodstuffs